-Unclear whether Lynnwood officer struggled with suspect before deadly shooting
+Police questioning chain of events before Lynnwood officer shot man to death

-The 44-year-old domestic violence suspect was fatally shot late Saturday after police responded to reports that he had threatened a woman and police.
+The 44-year-old domestic-violence suspect was fatally shot late Saturday after police responded to reports that he had threatened a woman and police.

-Investigators now say it is not clear whether there was a struggle between a Lynnwood police officer and a 44-year-old domestic violence suspect before the officer shot and killed the man last weekend.
+Investigators now say it is not clear whether there was a struggle between a Lynnwood police officer and a 44-year-old domestic-violence suspect before the officer shot and killed the man on Saturday.

-Initially, police said witnesses reported the man struggled with the officer and tried to grab the officer’s gun before the shooting.
+Initially, police said witnesses reported that the man had struggled with the officer and tried to grab the officer’s gun before the shooting.
 A preliminary investigation by a multiagency task force, however, has not confirmed that report, Snohomish County sheriff’s spokeswoman Sheri Ireton said Tuesday.

 Ireton said the investigation has turned up voice and text messages from the suspect — who has not been officially identified — to the woman, who called 911.
 In the messages, the man allegedly said he would kill the woman and police, Ireton said.

-When officers responded to the woman’s home, in the 17500 block of 54th Place in Lynnwood, they did not find the man.
-However, based on messages the woman received it appeared he was in the area and watching the officers interact with her, Ireton said.
+When officers responded to the woman’s home, in the 17500 block of 54th Place in Lynnwood on Saturday evening, they did not find the man.
+However, based on messages the woman received, it appeared he was in the area and watching the officers interact with her, Ireton said.

 Most Read Stories